Wilhelm Guddorf

 Wilhelm Guddorf (alias Paul Braun; 20 February 1902 – 13 May 1943) was a Belgian journalist, anti-Nazi and resistance fighter against the Third Reich.
 Guddorf was a leading member of a Berlin anti-fascist resistance group that was later called the Red Orchestra (Rote Kapelle) by the Abwehr.
-Guddorf was the editor of the Marxist-Communist Die Rote Fahne (The Red Flag) newspaper.
+Guddorf was the editor of the Communist Die Rote Fahne (The Red Flag) newspaper.